• Skip to primary navigation

 1. Do not skip beating the sugar and ghee.
 This is what makes the cookies soft and airy.

-2. Don't add any liquid (milk or water) to soften the dough.
-The ghee will do the trick, and you can add a tablespoon more if the dough appears to be dry.
+2. Do not add any liquid (milk or water) to soften the dough.
+The ghee will do the trick.
+If the dough appears to be dry, add an extra tablespoon of ghee.

 3. Do chill the prepared discs of dough for one hour before baking.
-This ensures that the cookies don't spread too much.
+This ensures that the cookies are easy to shape and don't spread too much while baking.

 Nutrition